GracesGames/TurnBasedShooterKit/docs/documentation.md

 __Interactable Interface__

-I_InteractableObject defines an abstract way for the player to interact with an object.
+I_InteractableObject defines an abstract way for the player to interact with an interactable object.

 ### Player